Fall Scent Garden

 The rustling and rattling of dried plants and seed pods bring sound and white noise to your landscape.
 Include some windchimes and wind whistles (sound sculptures) that further let the breeze add music to your landscape.
 Pinwheels and garden spinners add to the symphony!
 Water features or fountains can be kept running in climates where the ground won’t freeze, but if you are in a cold growing zone, it’s time to winterize these items and others.

-e in your garden that have fragrant leaves when crushed or walking on for you to stroll through!
+Many plants, even when dried up in the fall, still have fragrant leaves when crushed or walking on for you to stroll through!

 The Taste of Fall?